stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

-"And I had some scotched eggs." __[Ben laughs]__ Uh, yeah, yeah, so we were-- we were wandering around the English countryside and thinking, "Ah, it'd be nice to do a podcast together."
+"And I had some scotched eggs." __[Ben laughs]__ Yeah, yeah, so we were wandering around the English countryside and thinking, "Ah, it'd be nice to do a podcast together."

 #### BEN